pesto-students/p3-ashish-yashaggarwal07/Week-1/Assignment_1/README.md

 a.The main function is to retrieve information from the World Wide Web and making it available for users in more interactive ways as user wants

 b.
-High Level Compents of Browers
+High Level Components of Browsers
 User Interface => It is an environment allowing users to use certain features like search bar, refresh button, menu, bookmarks, etc.
 Browser Engine => It monitors the rendition engine while manipulating the inputs coming from multiple user interfaces.
 Networking => The protocol provides an URL and manages all sorts of safety, privacy and communication.